-Asset Type Cost Recovery Type, Characteristics Personal property MACRS depreciation, characterized by double declining balance method (although 150% DB or straight-line may be elected), half-year convention (although mid-quarter may be required), and shorter recovery periods.
+Asset Type Cost Recovery Type, Characteristics Personal property MACRS depreciation, characterized by double declining balance method (although 150% DB or straight line may be elected), helf war convention straight-line may be elected), half-year convention (although mid-quarter may be required), and shorter recovery periods.
 Real property MACRS depreciation, characterized by straight-line method, mid-month convention, and longer recovery periods.
 Intangibles Amortization, characterized by straight-line method, full-month convention, various recovery periods (usually not based on actual life) depending on intangible type.
-Natural Resources Depletion (cost or percentage), cost depletion allocates the cost of a natural resource based on resource estimates (tons, ounces, barrels, etc.), straight-line method, based on actual extraction quantities, percentage depletion allocates a statutory expense (depending on resource type) based on gross income, but limited to 50% of net income, and is the only cost recovery method that allows a taxpayer to recover more than the original basis of an asset.
+Natural Resources Depletion (cost or percentage), cost depletion allocates the cost of a natural resource based on resource estimates (tons, ounces, barrels, etc.), straight-line method, based on actual extraction quantities, percentage depletion allocates a statutory expense (depending on resource type) based on gross income, but limited to 50% (100% for oil and gas property) of net income, and is the only cost recovery method that allows a taxpayer to recover more than the original basis of an asset.